|DR. J. MARK PULLEN

 Professor of Computer Science, George Mason University

-Director, Center of Excellence in Command, Control, Communications, Computing and Intelligence (C4I Center)
+Director, Center of Excellence in Command, Control, Communications, Computing Intelligence, and Cyber (C4I and Cyber Center)

 Elected Fellow of the IEEE for "technical leadership in computing systems and networking"